The CPA is a resource that can be used by anyone with an interest in or a question about Cornish pasties.

-Established as a non-profit-making Community Interest Company, we are managed by a board of directors who represent all sizes of producer from all over Cornwall.
+Established as a non-profit-making Community Interest Company, our members are producers of genuine Cornish pasties from all over Cornwall.

 Here are some of the benefits of getting involved:

-Between us, there is a mine of information about ‘What’s Hot’ in the industry.
+Between our members, there is a mine of information about ‘What’s Hot’ in the industry.
 From ovens and blast chillers to ingredient suppliers and PR opportunities, there is plenty to share.

-We also employ the team at Cornwall Food & Drink to manage and administer the day to day running of the CPA as well as our PR and marketing work.
-They have a wealth of knowledge and contacts at their fingertips and can answer pretty much any question relating to your membership or the PGI.
+We also employ the team at Cornwall Food & Drink to manage and administer the day to day running of the CPA and our events, such as Cornish Pasty Week.
+They have a wealth of knowledge and contacts at their fingertips and can answer pretty much any question relating to the Association or the GI.
 If they can’t, you can guarantee they will know someone who can.

-The CPA also participates in the UK Protected Food Names Association, which liaises with and lobbies the UK government on matters that affect producers of Protected Food Names products.
+The CPA also participates in the UK Protected Food Names Association, which liaises with and lobbies the UK government on matters that affect producers of Protected Name products.

 To find out more: